threefoldfoundation/www_threefold_io/content/newsroom/share_your_why/index.md

 id: share_your_why
 title: ❤️ Share what you love about ThreeFold
 image_caption: Share what you love about ThreeFold
 description: Here's a call to all ThreeFolders to share why they are involved in the ThreeFold project and what makes them believe in it!
 date: 2022-12-23
 taxonomies:
-    people: [victoria.obeegadoo]
+  people: [victoria_obeegadoo]
   tags: [update, technology, news, community]
   news-category: [foundation]
 extra:
   imgPath: share_your_why.png
 ---

 [Here's](https://forum.threefold.io/t/end-of-year-community-challenge-my-why-personal-tft-grant/3638) a call to all ThreeFolders to share why they are involved in the ThreeFold project and what makes them believe in it!
 I just shared my own answer and would love to read yours!

 <br/>